ayush242001/Weather-Forecast-Using-Python/README.md

 The above API is the REST GET API
 Which gives you the response in JSON format and hourly weather forecast of London Location

-I want you to write a program to get the option from the user and print the result based on the above API.
+I wrote program to get the option from the user and print the result based on the above API.
 1. Get weather
 2. Get Wind Speed
 3. Get Pressure